FvS Wealth Price Index for Germany

 The Flossbach von Storch (FvS) Wealth Price Index measures the price development of the assets held by German households.
 The index corresponds to the weighted price development of real and financial assets owned by German households.
 Real assets consist of real estate (64%) and business wealth (12%) as well as consumer durables (3%) and collectibles and speculative items (<1%).
 Financial assets are broken down into savings and demand deposits (10 %), shares (5 %), bonds (5 %) and other financial assets (<1 %).
 A detailed description of the methodology can be found in the appendix.

-At the end of the first quarter, the price of real assets (real estate, business wealth, durable consumer goods and collective and speculative items) held by German households was -3.9% below the same quarter of the previous year.
+At mid-year, the price of real assets (real estate, business wealth, durable consumer goods and collective and speculative items) held by German households was -2.0% lower than in the same quarter of the previous year.
 However, there were different price trends within real assets.

 In the cross-section of the net wealth of private German households, asset prices have fallen for all groups with one exception.
 The wealthiest 60 % to 90 % of households according to their net wealth quantile experienced the highest price decline (-2.2 % to -2.3 %), as they own the highest proportion of real estate assets.
 For the wealthiest 10%, the price decline was slightly lower (-0.6%), as the high proportion of business wealth dampened the price decline.
 For households in the lower middle class (20% to 40%), the fall in prices was even slightly positive due to the low level of real estate assets and the high proportion of savings.